mcejp/ascii-posts/posts/Documenting-projects.md

 > because i’m so scattered lately that a project might sit for years so
 > being able to pick up where i left off is the only way it will ever
 > progress. but also because writing it down helps me think about it.

+#### Exhibit G

+> Documentation is extraordinarily difficult to create.
+You need to
+> anticipate the potential questions and answer them and anticipate all
+> the potential perspectives and answer them from that perspective.